Congo 'prophet' says criticism of Kabila prompted violence

 The statement from Mukungubila's office said his followers in the towns of Kindu and Kisangani had also risen up to attack government positions.

-Before transmission was shut down at the state television on Monday the attackers shouted slogans in favor of Mukungubila and against Kabila.
+Before transmission was shut down at the state television on Monday the attackers shouted slogans in favour of Mukungubila and against Kabila.

 Democratic Republic of Congo is struggling to emerge from decades of violence and instability, particularly in its east, in which millions of people have died, mostly from hunger and disease.
 A 21,000-strong United Nations peacekeeping mission (MONUSCO) is stationed in the country.